wanno-drijfhout/ESPHome-OpenTherm/Readme.md

 Modulation can be disabled or enabled.
 In *gateway* mode, modulation would affect the `TrOverride`; if an external thermostat _is_ modulating already, modulation is unnecessary.
 In *master* mode, modulation would affect `TSet` and modulation is often useful.

-## Architecture
+## Technical Architecture

-This integration has a Model-View-Controller layered architecture.

-- **Models** represent the domain state of connected hardware (boiler, external thermostat, external temperature sensors)
-- **Views** represent the domain visualisation as Home Assistant entities (climates, switches, sensors etc.)
-- **Controllers** represent the connection from Views to Models and any functional control logic (e.g., temperature overrides, PID modulation)
+This integration defines many sensors for the individual variables in the domain model.
+Each Sensor is named after its domain.

+Sensors may observe other sensors to implement more complex logic (e.g., overriding temperatures, modulating, fallbacks).

 ## Future development